Dirty Science: How Unscientific Methods Are Blocking Our Cultural Advancement, by Bob Gebelein

 a story of corruption and abuse of power, of scientific ridicule and academic prejudice, of how the people we have trusted to give us accurate knowledge have betrayed that trust and blocked large segments of knowledge from our view.

-His targets range from famous scientists such as biologists Richard Dawkins, O. R. Wilson, John B. Watson (the founder of behaviourism), to present day sceptics like James Alcock, and the ‘guerrilla skeptics’ and nameless editors of Wikipedia.
+His targets range from famous scientists such as biologists Richard Dawkins, Edward O. Wilson, John B. Watson (the founder of behaviourism), to present day sceptics like James Alcock, and the ‘guerrilla skeptics’ and nameless editors of Wikipedia.
 Chapter headings include ‘scientific and unscientific methods’, ‘science as religion’, ‘the pretense of objectivity’, and so on.

 Gebelein is offended by the ridicule dished out by the likes of Dawkins, and the dishonesty displayed in, for instance, the notorious put-down of parapsychology in a report by the US National Research Council (i.e. Druckman & Swets, 1988).
 Against the slogan, ‘extraordinary claims require extraordinary evidence’, he questions whether claims of psychic experiences really are that extraordinary, if they are reported by such large percentages in public surveys – as many as 90% in a recent online poll of more than 4000 Americans (pp. 17, 163).
 Surely, what is truly extraordinary, he points out, is that strong scientific evidence provided by, for instance, Daryl Bem’s (2011) meta-analysis, should have to be refuted by changing statistical rules that science has long relied on.